UFO Sightings - The Evidence by Robert Sheaffer 1998 Beaverton 001.942 SHE

 This is the lone debunker book on a shelf of UFO nonsense at the Beaverton Library.
 Most of it is about the credulousness of UFO cranks, and there is nothing useful in that.
 Tools for helping others understand and appreciate the real world we live in, and participate more effectively and profitably in the real world, would take away the incentives for UFO story generation.
 A "field guide to phenomena confused with UFOs" would be a wonderful book.

-Shaeffer's model of the UFO Story Victim (my name) begins in the last chapter on page 314.
+Shaeffer's model of the UFO Story Victim (my description) begins in the last chapter on page 314.
 I will quote it at length (I resent overreaching copyright):

 In my book Resentment Against Achievement, I present the argument that the principal motive force powering the antiscience movement os "resentment against achievement," a consequence of the widespread and powerful knee-jerk attitude of malice and envy nurtured by many towards anything that is conspicuously successful.
 Since resentment is hatred of success and strenght, that powerful and widespread resentments angainst science, technology, and medicine should exist today comes as no surprise. ...

 - Resentment against science is fueled by anger that inevitably builds up against the members of a successful elite, even when those members must first earn their positions by difficult study and careful research. ...